ruffin--/khutzpa/README.md

 khutzpa is designed to be run from the command line and/or using the [Chutzpah Runner for VS Code](https://marketplace.visualstudio.com/items?itemName=dfrencham.chutzpahrunner).
 More instructions below.
 Coolest part is that it works on macOS too.
 (Chutzpah.exe (duh, though yes, [mono](https://www.mono-project.com/docs/about-mono/supported-platforms/macos/), [maui](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui), I get it) does not.)

-I am hopeful we can steal the code to the extension and swap out Chutzpah.exe with khutzpa and be done, but I want this working in VS Code and my builds first.
+Note: I am hopeful we can steal the code to the VS Classic extension and swap out Chutzpah.exe with khutzpa and have an extension working, but I want this working in VS Code and my builds before we get VS Classic support rolling.

 ## Usage